 Oak Creek to Chaves trail, EABO mm 75, Segment 2 mm 25.
-22 miles

-All the while, we could see clear skies on the horizon and there were grand views down into the valley.
-The red rocks glistened from the light layer of rain.
-I felt privileged to be able to see them in this unusual light.
+All the while, I could see clear skies on the horizon and there were grand views down into the valley.
+The red rocks glistened from the layer of rain.
+I felt privileged to be able to see them in this unusual context.
 The hail and rain stopped altogether after about 45 minutes, but it seemed to take forever for the sun to come out.
 I was feeling very chilled, as all I was wearing was my skirt, sun shirt, and rain jacket.
 We walked jeep roads for a few miles, so I picked up the pace trying to warm myself.
 Still the sun was obscured by clouds.

 The route plunged down the Hot Loop Trail, which was seemingly wrongly named this day.
 But I could see how it could be so, given how exposed it was.
 We walked for many miles, gradually warming as we went lower in elevation.
-We travelled along a bench above Woods Canyon, which makes a deep cut into the Rim.
+We traveled along a bench above Woods Canyon, which made a deep cut into the Rim.
 To get around, we had to come all the way south to the entrance of the canyon, then go back up the other side.
 Such was the way of passage throughout this whole section.